-If Netflix is one of the companies better suited to the special circumstances created by the COVID-19 pandemic, Disney is certainly at the other end of that spectrum.
-With theme parks and resorts closed, cruises suspended, and movie theaters shuttered for months, the media and entertainment giant from Burbank, California has been hit on multiple fronts by the ongoing crisis.
+If Netflix was one of the companies better suited to the special circumstances created by the Covid-19 pandemic, Disney was certainly at the other end of that spectrum.
+With theme parks and resorts closed, cruises suspended, and movie theaters shuttered for months, the media and entertainment giant from Burbank, California was hit by the crisis on multiple fronts.

-“COVID-19 and measures to prevent its spread impacted our segments in a number of ways, most significantly at Parks, Experiences and Products,” the company wrote in its latest earnings report for the quarter and fiscal year ended October 3, 2020.
+“COVID-19 and measures to prevent its spread impacted our segments in a number of ways, most significantly at Parks, Experiences and Products,” the company wrote reporting results for the fiscal year ended October 3, 2020.
 “Our theme parks were closed or operating at significantly reduced capacity for a significant portion of the year, cruise ship sailings and guided tours were suspended since late in the second quarter and retail stores were closed for a significant portion of the year.
 We also had an adverse impact on our merchandise licensing business.
 In addition, at Studio Entertainment we have delayed, or in some cases, shortened or cancelled, theatrical releases, and stage play performances have been suspended since late in the second quarter.”

 Taking all these adverse effects into account, it's no surprise that Disney's growth stalled for the past two years, with fiscal 2021 showing slight improvements over 2020 but still not matching pre-pandemic results.
 In the three months ended January 1, 2022, the first quarter of Disney's fiscal 2022, the company managed to recover its Covid losses for the first time, seeing revenue climb 35 percent compared to the same quarter of last year and 4 percent compared to the final three months of 2019, which were unaffected by the pandemic.